johnmasonyxe/files/AC.md

 ## judged on
 - amount of functionality completed
 - prioritization fo what is completed
+- tests: tests should ensure functionality works
+- stability: errors should be handled gracefully

 ### documentation
 - all instructions to run application